16 Organization Apps to Get You Organized Once and for All

 16. nTask

-While manage projects, you will need to active communicate with your team members on tasks and share important documents for collaboration.
-This all can be done on nTask team communication tool.
+While managing projects, you will need to actively communicate with your team members on tasks and share important documents for collaboration.
+This all can be done on the nTask team communication tool.

-nTask streamline your project communication with task comments, set reply later and send message to your team members in one app.
-Using this platform, you can share images, videos, documents and organize them in folders to better file management.
+With nTask, you can streamline your project communication with task comments and reply to and send messages to your team members in one app.
+Using this platform, you can share images, videos, documents and organize them in folders for better file management.

-It’s rich text editor allows you to edit the message and even insert tables in the chat.
-Short codes can be used to assign task in the chat and gives you the ability to mention team members with the ‘@’ key.
+Its rich text editor allows you to edit the message and even insert tables in the chat. ‘@’ mentions can be used to assign a task to a particular team member.
 The app keeps all your work-related communication in one place, and help you browse it even for the finished projects for monitoring and evaluation purpose.

 Top nTask features: